 Interaction still occurred if I didn’t spotlight, but it mainly revolved around general conversation instead of peer-to-peer learning.
 The guild members didn’t show their favorite tool or ask for help.
 People stopped watching their screens and focused more on what they were doing as there was nothing to see on the screen.
 The quilting conversations dwindled, and conversations about the weather and current events started.

 I went back to school to get a certificate in technical communications.
 In my first class, I discovered Adobe InDesign.
-To get comfortable using the program, I used it to design quilt patterns.
+To get comfortable using the program, I designed quilt patterns.
 By sharing my designs with my captive audience, I learned what issues could cause people to struggle with my patterns.
 So with every new pattern I wrote, I tried to fix the issues people had with the previous patterns.

-I joined more quilting Facebook groups so I could have access to a larger audience.
-I joined other designer’s quilt-a-longs to see what I liked and disliked about their patterns and read all the customer complaints.
-Access to the complaints was a huge advantage for me.
+I joined more quilting Facebook groups to have access to a larger audience.
+I joined other designers’ quilt-a-longs to see what I liked and disliked about their patterns and read the customer complaints.
+Access to the complaints was a massive advantage for me.
 It was easier to read complaints about someone else’s product and found issues I wanted to address in my patterns.

 The issues I discovered I needed to address in my patterns were: